-Taking part in the commencement ceremony is a privilege, not a right.
+Taking part in the commencement service is a privilege, not a right.
 Students may participate in commencement only once per degree awarded.
-Students graduating with dual degrees or majors will choose which college in which they wish to be acknowledged at the ceremony.
-Student will be listed in the commencement program separately for each major/degree.
+Students graduating with dual degrees or majors may choose which college in which they wish to be acknowledged at the service.
+Student will be listed in the commencement program separately for each degree.

 The following conditions must be met before students are declared eligible to participate in the commencement service.
-Students must:
+The student must:

-- register for the appropriate Graduation course - have completed all of the requirements needed to graduate\ - be currently enrolled in or participating in all remaining classes required for graduation (enrollment verification and transfer course approval must be supplied if courses are taken at an institution other than Concordia)\ - be at or above the minimum GPA requirement for the degree and the major - submit exam scores and transcripts by deadline designated by the Registrar's Office - have a zero balance on their University account
+- register for the appropriate Graduation course; - have completed or be currently enrolled in all remaining classes and requirements needed for graduation; - be at or above the minimum GPA requirement for the degree and major; - submit any exam scores, enrollment verifications or transcripts by deadlines designated by the Registrar's Office; and - not have any outstanding financial obligation to the university.